-Incidents provides an overview of currently ongoing incidents related to the premises under control of the operator.
-Standard operating procedures (SOP) specify steps how to resolve the incidents.
+Incidents provide an overview of currently ongoing incidents related to the premises under control of the operator.
+Standard operating procedures (SOP) provide steps on resolving incidents.
 An incident can be any type of event that needs the operator's action for example, an alarm raised by a connected subsystem.
-If several alarms are sent from same location or device, all these alarms are automatically assigned to one incident until that incident is closed.
+If multiple alarms are received from the same location or device, they are automatically assigned to an incident until that incident is acknowledged.
+Once an existing incident is acknowledged, any new alarms from the same location or device are assigned to a new incident.
 If the subsystem is not connected, contact your administrator.
 For more information on creating the incident manually, refer to: Creating incidents.

 To ensure the Arcules video alarm is visible in Incidents, a rule needs to be configured in Arcules.
 All updates to the status of video alarms in Security Manager are also synchronized with Arcules.

 The camera recording settings should be configured in Arcules to match the video playback duration in Security Manager.
-So that the video will play for 25 seconds as mentioned above.
+So, the video will play for 25 seconds as mentioned above.